hellostealth/stealth/docs/08-catchalls.md

 title: CatchAll
 ---

-Stealth CatchAlls are designed to handle a very common scenario within chatbots.
-What happens when the user says something the bot doesn't understand?
+Stealth CatchAlls are designed to handle a common scenario within chatbots: What happens when the user says something the bot doesn't understand?
 The majority of bots will simply respond back with a generic "I don't understand" and hope the user to figures out the next step.
 While this experience might be ok for some bots, we built a more robust way of handling these experiences right into Stealth.
 The better your CatchAlls, the better your bot.

 ## Triggering